alanrob17/PhotoKml/README.md

 ![Map data for a point](./map-data.jpg "Map data for a point")

-**Note:** this project use the NuGet package, MetaDataExtractor 2.8.1.
+**Note:** this project uses the NuGet package, MetaDataExtractor 2.8.1.

 To install: